Mordecai Kaplan: Career

-In 1925, the American Zionist Organization sent Kaplan to Jerusalem as its official representative for the opening of Hebrew University.
+In 1929, the American Jewish philanthropist, Julius Rosenwald, offered a $10,000 prize to the writer who could provide the best answer to "How can Judaism best adjust itself to and influence modern life?"
+The competition was won by Rabbi Kaplan, who defined Judaism as an evolving religion which needs to embrace pluralism and rebuild or "reconstruct" itself.
+This philosophy was further illucidated in his books, which were financed by the prize money.

 From 1934 until 1970, Kaplan wrote a series of books in which he expressed his Reconstructionist ideology, an attempt to adapt Judaism to modern realities that he believed necessitated a new conception of God.
 His basic ideology was first defined in his 1934 work Judaism as a Civilization: Toward the Reconstruction of American-Jewish Life.

-In 1935, a biweekly periodical (The Reconstructionist Journal) was started under Kaplan's editorship, which was "dedicated to the advancement of Judaism as a religious civilization, to the upbuilding of Eretz Yisrael [the Land of Israel] as the spiritual center of the Jewish People, and to the furtherance of universal freedom, justice, and peace."
+In 1935, a biweekly periodical (The Reconstructionist Journal) was started under Kaplan's editorship, which was "dedicated to the advancement of Judaism as a religious civilization, to the upbuilding of Eretz Yisrael (the Land of Israel) as the spiritual center of the Jewish People, and to the furtherance of universal freedom, justice, and peace."
 Kaplan further refined the goals of his ideology in subsequent books, including: The Meaning of God in Modern Jewish Religion (1937), Judaism Without Supernaturalism (1958), and The Religion of Ethical Nationhood (1970).

 Kaplan saw his ideology as a "school of thought" rather than a separate denomination, and in fact resisted pressure to turn it into one, fearing that it might further fragment the American Jewish community and hoping that his ideas could be applied across denominations.

 Kaplan was dissatisfied with traditional rituals and prayer and sought ways to make them more meaningful to Jews who agreed with him.
 In 1941, he wrote the controversial Reconstructionist Haggadah, for which he received criticism from colleagues at JTSA.
 However, this did not stop him from publishing the Reconstructionist Sabbath Prayer Book in 1945, in which, among other unorthodoxies, he denied the literal accuracy of the biblical text.
 As a result, he was excommunicated by the Union of Orthodox Rabbis of the United States and Canada, who held a herem ceremony at which his prayer book was burned.